About the Drones team

 Our Yemen and Somalia datasets came the following year, and in 2015 we started tracking US air and drone attacks in Afghanistan.

 In June 2016 came a long-awaited announcement by the White House.
 Figures revealing the number of people killed by drone strikes were released - a move towards transparency which US government insiders said was a direct response to continued pressure from the Bureau and other organisations that used our data.

-Our drones team is funded by the generosity of the Joseph Rowntree Charitable Trust and the Open Society Foundation.
+Our drones team was funded by the generosity of the Joseph Rowntree Charitable Trust and the Open Society Foundation.

-We also employ Afghanistan consultant Payenda Sargand and an Afghan-based reporter part-time.
+We also employed Afghanistan consultant Payenda Sargand and an Afghan-based reporter part-time.